-Jenny Longman is Counsel in the Firm's Tax department, where she has advised clients on numerous matters, including corporate and partnership tax issues, corporate reorganizations, business acquisitions and dispositions, cross border payment issues, foreign and domestic trust matters, state and local tax planning issues, and tax controversy matters.
+Jenny Longman is Counsel in the Firm's Tax Department.
+She advises clients on numerous domestic and international tax issues, including partnership tax issues, corporate reorganizations, business acquisitions and dispositions, cross-border withholding issues, foreign and domestic trust matters, state and local tax planning, and tax controversy matters.

 In the real estate area, Ms. Longman advises foreign investors on structuring U.S. real estate investments, looking to maximize U.S. income tax efficiency as well as minimize U.S. estate tax exposure.